 As a Certified Meditation Instructor, I have seen firsthand the benefits my clients experience when they cultivate self-care practices that use holistic and intuitive remedies to calm their mind and soothe their body.

-- Organic red or pink rose petals
+- Organic red or pink rose petals (for a classic rose water hue)

 - Medium saucepan